-- Add CTAs into every piece of content you produce.
+- Add CTAs to every piece of content you produce.
 If you’re going to spend time and money creating content, make sure it converts for you.
-Add CTAs into every page you have on your site, where relevant.
-Whether that’s encouraging readers to sign up to your newsletter to receive more of the awesome words you’re creating or clicking a button to see what other recommended related products you have.
+Add CTAs to every page you have on your site, where relevant.
+Whether that’s encouraging readers to sign up for your newsletter to receive more of the awesome words you’re creating or clicking a button to see what other recommended related products you have.

 - Show them what they might be missing.
 Nothing spurs action quite like the fear of missing out.
 FOMO.
 It’s a real thing.
 Use your stock numbers to encourage visitors to take whatever limited remains you have left, i.e. ‘only 3 left in stock, get yours because when it’s gone, it’s gone!’.